About Masai Mara

 Geography and landscape

-The Maasai Mara National Reserve covers 1,510 square kilometers (580 square miles) in southwestern Kenya, forming part of a larger ecosystem that includes the Serengeti National Park in northern Tanzania, which spans 25,000 square kilometers (9,700 square miles).
+The Masai Mara National Reserve covers 1,510 square kilometers (580 square miles) in southwestern Kenya and forms part of the greater Serengeti-Mara ecosystem.
+This vast system connects to Tanzania’s Serengeti National Park, which stretches across 25,000 square kilometers (9,700 square miles).

 Climate and Best Time to Visit